Sana8200/Socket-Programming/Task2: TCPAsk Connections/README.md

 I implemented the server to handle incoming HTTP requests, parse the data, and send it back in a properly structured HTTP response.

-`TCPAsk.java` – An example Java program that uses the `tcpclient.TCPClient` class.
+`TCPAsk.java` – An example Java program that uses the `TCPClient` class.